cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-search/README.txt

 = Configuration =
-YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" in "YIT Plugins" menu.
+YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" in "YITH" menu.
 There, you will find all YITH plugins and you will be able to access quickly plugin settings page.

 == Frequently Asked Questions ==